yaelatletl/godot-jigglebones/README.md

     ![Hierarchy](images/hierarchy.png)

-6. With the jigglebone selected, go to the inspector and set the `Bone name` property to the name of the bone you want to turn into a jigglebone.
+6. With the jigglebone selected, go to the inspector and select the `Active Bone Name` property.
+A popup will appear and will allow you to pick the name of the bone you want to turn into a jigglebone.
 E.g. if you have a bone named "Chin", then it would look like this:

     ![Variables](images/variables.png)

+Note: You will note the old variable "Bone Name" is still there, you should not edit it manually!
+It's a bit hacky but helps the addon work and keeps backwards compatibility :)

 7. That's all!
 Enjoy your jiggling!
 If you want more jigglebones, just repeat step 4-6 again and enter another bone name.